fishes text index | photo index

 Family Gobiidae

 Where seen?
-This beautiful, slim goby lives with a shrimp and is sometimes seen on our Southern shores.
-More about the goby and shrimp partnership.
+This beautiful, slim long goby lives with a shrimp and is sometimes seen on our Southern shores.
 Elsewhere it is found in silty bottoms of mangroves, large tidal pools or inner reef lagoons, on sand and rubble.
 Synonyms of this fish are C. obliquus and C. singapurensis.

-Features: To about 8cm (according to FishBase, up to 12cm), those seen on our shores about 4-6cm, sharing a burrow with a snapping shrimp.
-The burrow is near the low-water mark.
-The goby has about 6 broad oblique bars on the body and the head has many pink and blue spots.
+Features: To about 8cm (according to FishBase, up to 12cm), those seen on our shores about 4-6cm.
+About 6 broad oblique bars on the body and the head has many bright pink bars and spots as well as many tiny blue dots.

 Kusu Island, Aug 08